-Where to find industry benchmarks
+Where to find industry benchmarks for financial ratios

 Before giving you a loan, a banker will ask about your business’s financial ratios and how they compare with benchmarks in your industry.

-Ratios are used to examine different aspects of a company’s performance and to show how the company stacks up within a particular industry or region.
+Ratios are used to examine different aspects of a company’s performance, and benchmarks show how the company stacks up within a particular industry or region.
 How does your business compare to the competition?
 Is it performing less efficiently?
 Does it have higher costs?

 But no matter what kind of business you run, financial ratios are a simple and effective way to get a snapshot of how you’re doing in terms of productivity, cost control and other areas.
-They indicate information, such as whether you have accumulated too much debt, have stockpiled too much inventory or are not collecting receivables quickly enough.
+They indicate information, such as whether you have accumulated too much debt, have stockpiled too much inventory, or are not collecting receivables quickly enough.

 Bankers will often make financial ratios part of your loan agreement.
 For instance, you may have to keep your equity above a certain percentage of your debt or your current assets above a certain percentage of your current liabilities.

 The bank will do its own review of your ratios to spot any negative trends or underperformance versus industry averages.
 You must be ready to confidently and credibly address any concerns your banker may have.